 This section also covers renovations that do not require development consent or a complying development certificate.
 Development consent is not required to maintain an existing structure.
-For example, the replacement of windows, doors and ceilings may involve the removal of asbestos but does not constitute development under the Environmental Planning and Assessment Act 1979.
+For example, the replacement of windows, doors and ceilings may involve the removal of asbestos but is categorised as exempt development under the Environmental Planning and Assessment Act 1979 and does not require development consent. .
 In these instances, council has an educative role in providing owners and occupiers with advice and information about the identification and safe management of asbestos.